-Melvin has covered a wide range of news events, including several Republican and Democratic national conventions.
-He has also covered for the network tragic mass shootings across the country, including Dallas and Orlando, Florida, in 2016; Charleston, South Carolina, in 2015; the Navy Yard in Washington, D.C., in 2013; and Sandy Hook in 2012.
+Melvin has also covered tragic mass shootings across the country, including Dallas and Orlando, Florida, in 2016; Charleston, South Carolina, in 2015; the Navy Yard in Washington, D.C., in 2013; and Sandy Hook Elementary School in 2012.
 Melvin reported extensively on police-involved shootings and subsequent protests in Baltimore in 2015 and Ferguson, Missouri, in 2014.

 Prior to joining NBC News and MSNBC in July 2011, Melvin was a weekend anchor for WRC, NBC’s owned-and-operated station in Washington, D.C.
-Before that, Melvin earned acclaim as an evening news anchor at WIS in Columbia, South Carolina, where he was named “Best Anchor” by the South Carolina Broadcaster’s Association and awarded two Emmy Awards.
+Before that, Melvin earned acclaim as an evening news anchor at WIS in Columbia, South Carolina, where he was named best anchor by the South Carolina Broadcaster’s Association and awarded two Emmy Awards.

 Melvin is on Twitter at @craigmelvin.